Step 1. Please have an

 Note: Filing

-a translation of the Article 34 amendment is not
+a translation of an Amendment under Article 34 is not

 Step 8.
 Would you like to

-file a Request for Examination at the same time as
+file a Request for Examination at the time of

 date.